piwesajopo/raspberrypi-kb/Using-fdisk.md

 Partition 2 has been deleted.
 ```

-And then delete sda1 (the only one left so, you won't be asked which:
+And then delete sda1 (the only one left so, you won't be asked which one):
 ```
 Command (m for help): d
 Selected partition 1